Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: One-dimensional Evaluation Criteria for Causal Discovery

 In the context of assessment criteria $\in [0,1]$, $\ac{TPR}$ and $\ac{FPR}$ in causal discovery are defined in the following way:\\

 where $TP$ is the set of estimated causal connections, which are also present in the true \ac{DAG}, $T$ is associated with the number of all edges in the ground truth graph, $FP$ is related to all estimated edges, which are not present in the true undirected skeleton, and $F$ is the set of the so-called non-edges in the true \ac{DAG}.
-While the computation of $TPR$ in causal discovery is essentially the same as the computation of this metric in classical machine learning context, this is not the case for $FPR$, as among the two metrics in Equations \ref{eq:TPR} and \ref{eq:FPR} only $TPR \in [0,1]$.
-This is due to the denominator in $FPR$, i.e., $F$, which is defined as follows \shortcite{NoTears_Linear}:\\
+While the computation of $TPR$ in causal discovery is essentially the same as the computation of this metric in a classical machine learning context, this is not the case for $FPR$, as among the two metrics in Equations \ref{eq:TPR} and \ref{eq:FPR} only $TPR \in [0,1]$.
+This is due to the denominator in $FPR$, i.e., $F$, which is defined as follows \citep{NoTears_Linear}:\\

 where the scalar 0.5 pushes the whole metric to exceed the upper bound of 1.0, which $FPR$ as an evaluation criterion usually has.
-For this reason, in our evaluation framework, we refrain from multiplying the denominator with the scalar 0.5, and keep the remaining computation of $FPR$ as defined in Equations \ref{eq:FPR} and \ref{eq:F}.\\
+For this reason, in our evaluation framework, we refrain from multiplying the denominator with the scalar 0.5 and keep the remaining computation of $FPR$ as defined in Equations \ref{eq:FPR} and \ref{eq:F}.\\

 The next metric, which we include in our research, quantifies the mistakes in the computation of the causal order of the estimated graph.
-A recently emerged trend in the field of causal discovery is concerned with the estimation of the topological order of the directed graph in the first step, which is followed by an edge-pruning phase, in order to reduce the number of connections implied by the causal order, e.g., \shortcite{SCORE,DAS,RSortability}.
-In this regard, \shortciteA{SCORE} defined the causal order divergence ($COD$) as follows:\\
+A recently emerged trend in the field of causal discovery is concerned with the estimation of the topological order of the directed graph in the first step, which is followed by an edge-pruning phase, to reduce the number of connections implied by the causal order, e.g., \citep{SCORE,DAS,RSortability}.
+In this regard, \citet{SCORE} defined the causal order divergence ($COD$) as follows:\\

 where $\pi$ refers to the estimated causal order, and $A$ is the ground truth binary adjacency matrix.
-Equation \ref{eq:COD} indicates, that looping through each of the variables in the estimated topological order, and taking the sum of edges in the true graph, which are related to succeeding nodes in the computed causal order amounts to calculating the number of connections, which could not possibly be inferred in the second step of the causal discovery process due to erroneous estimation of the causal order.
+Equation \ref{eq:COD} indicates, that looping through each of the variables in the estimated topological order and taking the sum of edges in the true graph, which are related to succeeding nodes in the computed causal order amounts to calculating the number of connections, which could not possibly be inferred in the second step of the causal discovery process due to erroneous estimation of the causal order.
 Similarly to $SHD$, $COD$ has an open upper bound, since $COD \in [0,E(G)]$.
 Thus, we formulate the normalized $COD$, as follows:\\